 Scientists believe this trend is due to the fact that older women tend to have more twins, and women are choosing to start families later.
 Fertility treatments such as in-vitro fertilization likely also play a role.

 The hottest chili pepper in the world is so hot it could kill you.

-The “weapons-grade” Dragon’s Breath chili pepper is so hot it’s downright deadly.
-If you ate one, it could potentially cause a type of anaphylactic shock, burning the airways and closing them up.
-“I’ve tried it on the tip of my tongue and it just burned and burned,” said Mike Smith, the hobby grower who invented the Dragon’s Breath along with scientists from Nottingham University.
+"I've tried it on the tip of my tongue and it just burned and burned," said Mike Smith, the hobby grower who invented the Dragon's Breath along with scientists from Nottingham University.
 So why make such an impractical pepper?
-It turns out, the chili was developed to be used in medical treatment as an anesthetic that can numb the skin.
+As it turns out, the chili was initially developed to be used in medical treatment as an anesthetic that can numb the skin.

 More people visit France than any other country.

 France is a beautiful country, filled to the brim with delicious wines, scrumptious cheese, and tons of romance.
 So it's no surprise that more people want to visit France than any other country in the world, according to the United Nations World Tourism Organization.